national speed mooting competition

 The moot problem will be based on a simple point of law.
 Submissions will be limited to 7 minutes per mooter (hence the name Speed Mooting).
 This will include the time for intervention.
 Judges are encouraged to ask only one question, unless there is a specific need for more questioning.
 The bundle will be sent to participants the day before the competition to replicate the common occurrence in practice when a barrister or solicitor receives a brief the day before trial.
 The bundle will include all case law and legislation.
 Pre drafted skeleton arguments will be included in the bundle.
 This means that the competition will not involve any drafting or legal research and mooters will be tested on their oral advocacy alone.
 The competition is judged by practising barristers and solicitors.

 The competition will take place over the course of a single day.
 We will therefore go from having 128 competitors all the way to having a winner in a single day.
-This will work out as 7 knockout rounds (plus one preliminary round if more than 128 mooters take part on the day).
+This will work out as 7 knockout rounds.

 Additional features on the day